deadlydog/PowerShell.tiPS/ReadMe.md

 Install-Module -Name tiPS -Scope CurrentUser
 ```

-In order for tiPS to show tips automatically, it must be imported every time you open a new PowerShell terminal.
+To show tips automatically, tiPS must be imported when the PowerShell session starts.
 To have this happen automatically you can manually add `Import-Module -Name tiPS` to your PowerShell profile, or simply run the following command to do it for you:

 ```powershell